Dryness VS dehydration in the skin

 - Ensure you are consuming the recommended daily intake of water to stay hydrated.

 - Eat a balanced diet rich in essential fats to support the function of your skin.

 - Book a skin consultation to allow a qualified skin therapist to thoroughly examine your skin and decide on an action plan to treat your sensitive skin without causing further irritation.

-The Ultraceuticals moisturiser range features an exclusive blend of moisturising ingredients designed to help strengthen the lipid barrier function and support long lasting hydration.
+The Ultraceuticals moisturiser range features a blend of moisturising ingredients designed to help maintain the lipid barrier and support lasting hydration.

-Ultra Moisturiser range features an exclusive blend of powerful biomimetic ingredients that mimic the skin’s own moisturising agents, allowing them to be readily accepted by the skin.
-These biomimetic ingredients include Ceramide-3, Linoleic Acid, Linolenic Acid & Cholesterol, which help strengthen the lipid barrier function while Sodium PCA, Urea and Sodium Hyaluronate support the skin's Natural Moisturising Factor (NMF) to help optimise hydration levels within the skin.
+Ultra Moisturiser range features a blend of ingredients to support skin hydration.
+These ingredients include Ceramide-3, Linoleic Acid, Linolenic Acid & Cholesterol, which help maintain the lipid barrier while Sodium PCA, Urea and Sodium Hyaluronate support the skin's Natural Moisturising Factor (NMF) to help optimise hydration levels within the skin.

-Technology Spotlight – A double dose of Vitamin B for the ultimate boost of hydration
+Technology Spotlight – Two kinds of Vitamin B for the ultimate boost of hydration

-Ultra B² Hydrating Serum is enriched with potent levels of both D-Panthenol (Provitamin B5) and anti-ageing Vitamin B3 (Niacinamide).
-This double dose of Vitamin B works to visibly plump and reduce fine lines and wrinkles to give the skin a supple, dewy and more youthful appearance.
+Ultra B² Hydrating Serum is enriched with potent levels of both D-Panthenol (Provitamin B5) and Vitamin B3 (Niacinamide).
+This double hit of Vitamin B works to visibly plump and reduce fine lines and wrinkles to give the skin a supple, dewy and more youthful appearance.